youwol/co-lab/assets/doc.tutorials.quick-tour.md

 </code-snippet>

 The `webpm` (Web Packages Manager) variable serves as the client for YouWol's components service.
-It provides real-time resolution of the dependency tree.
+It provides real-time resolution of dependency trees.
 When the `install` function is invoked:
 *  It resolves the dependency tree for the requested components according to the **semantic versioning query**.
 *  It installs and links the resolved dependencies (**both direct and indirect**) in your browser, **skipping those already available** in your browser's tab.
    The resolution considers packages from **both local & remote databases**.
-*  It returns the requested resources under the alias names you provided.
+*  It returns the requested resources under the alias names provided.

 <expandable title="Additional info" icon="fas fa-question-circle text-success">
 *  For more details about the WebPM client and its installation options, refer to the
-<a target="_blank" href="applications/@youwol/webpm-client-doc/latest?nav=/">documentation</a>.
+<a target="_blank" href="/applications/@youwol/webpm-client-doc/latest?nav=/">WebPM's documentation</a>.

-*  To learn more about the resolution of the TDSE 1D equation and the plotting implementation, visit the interactive notebook available <a target="_blank" href="applications/@youwol/webpm-client-doc/latest?nav=/">here</a>.
+*  To learn more about the resolution of the TDSE 1D equation and the plotting implementation, visit the interactive notebook available
+   <a target="_blank" href="/applications/@youwol/gallery/latest?nav=/sciences/tdse-1d">here</a>.
+   It uses the ability of WebPM to install and run python modules.

+*  If you are interested in some details on how backend installation is working, refer to
+   <apiLink target="Backends"></apiLink>.
 </expandable>

+---

 ## Cloud Deployment